International Pension Issues on Divorce

-In this blog, Family Law in Partnership associate Charlotte Symes examines how and in what circumstances an English pension pot can be split when a couple divorce overseas.
+In this blog Director Charlotte Symes examines how and in what circumstances an English pension pot can be split when a couple divorce overseas.

 Many international couples spend time living and working in England and by doing so they contribute to an English pension scheme.
 Often such couples will then get divorced overseas.
 The pension pot is often one of the most significant assets.
 Treatment of an English pension on divorce is not always straightforward because it is not possible to share an English pension without an order of the English court.
 It is therefore important for the spouses to seek English legal advice as early as possible in the overseas proceedings.
 Here are some key reasons why:

-- at the very outset it needs to be determined whether the applicant (seeking an interest in the English pension) is able to make the relevant application in England for a pension sharing order.
+- At the very outset it needs to be determined whether the applicant (seeking an interest in the English pension) can make the relevant application in England for a pension sharing order.
 The criteria for the English courts to have jurisdiction is discussed below; and

 The application for an English pension sharing order must be made in accordance with Part III of Matrimonial and Family Proceedings Act 1984 (MFPA), which permits an application to be made for financial relief in England and Wales after a divorce overseas.
 Having an English pension does not automatically mean the court has jurisdiction to make a pension sharing order.
-Any applicant must meet the following criteria:
+Any applicant must have not remarried (section 12(2) and must meet the following criteria:

 If a successful Part III application is made, the court has the power to make orders for all the financial remedies available on a traditional application under Part II for financial relief on divorce.